Aptomi/k8s-app-engine/README.md

 ### Building From Source
 In order to build Aptomi from source you will need Go (the latest 1.9.x) and a couple of external dependencies:
+* glide - all Go dependencies for Aptomi are managed via [Glide](https://glide.sh/)
 * docker - to run Aptomi in container, as well as to run sample LDAP server with user data
-* glide - all Go dependencies for Aptomi are managed via [Glide](https://glide.sh/)
+* kubernetes-cli and kubernetes-helm for using Kubernetes with Helm
 * npm - to build UI, as well as automatically generate table of contents in README.md
 * telnet - for the script which runs smoke tests

 If you are on macOS, install [Homebrew](https://brew.sh/) and [Docker For Mac](https://docs.docker.com/docker-for-mac/install/), then run:
 ```
-brew install go glide docker npm telnet
+brew install go glide docker kubernetes-cli kubernetes-helm npm telnet
 ```

 Check out Aptomi source code from the repo: